Save a decaying tooth with root canal therapy

-Either way, after the tooth is completely cleaned out, it is filled with a rubber material called gutta percha.
+Either way, after the tooth is completely cleaned out, it is filled with a rubbery material called gutta-percha.
 The opening is then filled and often is covered with a crown to reinforce the tooth’s strength.

 There are perceptions that root canals are very painful, but in reality, the procedure is no more painful than having a common filling placed in a tooth.
 People may have pain associations because the infection that leads to the root canal can be incredibly painful.
 Root canal therapy is not.